gilbertoamarcon/swarm/README.md

 Simulation time is separate from visualization time.
 SIM_STEP_TIME defines (in ms) the similation step time.
 Visualization runs at its own rate, independent of simulation time.

 User interface is similar to the usual real-time stratage game:
-  - Move the mouse to the screen edges to move the camera;
+  - Move the mouse to the screen edges to move the camera.
-  - Hold the middle mouse button to move the camera faster;
+  - Hold the middle mouse button to move the camera faster.
   - Use ASDW to move the camera.
   - Use Q and E to zoom in and out.
   - Left-Click to select robot.